"Choke on that, causality!"

 - Ever17: All attempts to save all of the protagonists result in a Temporal Paradox.
 So...
 Blick Winkel manipulates them into cryogenic suspension and Brain Uploading in order to have their "deaths" not be permanent.

 - Dragon Quest V has the main character sent to the past in order to retrieve a mystical orb he owned when he was younger until it was destroyed.
 This particular act can actually be either this or You Already Changed The Past depending on whether or not you approach the grown version of yourself while still a child in the beginning.
+Any other attempts to mess with the past (such as preventing your father's murder) are doomed to failure, since you have no way of pulling that off without anybody seeing your interference.

 - World of Warcraft has a series of dungeons called the Caverns of Time, each of which involves a different past event from previous games or lore.
 In every case adversaries throw history off the rails and it's up to the group to set things right - or at least, close enough.
 Laser-Guided Amnesia makes certain that the original apparent history remains, whether it happened or not.